Home Depot (HD) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the home-improvement retailer had lost 3.3% over the past month, outpacing the Retail-Wholesale sector's loss of 3.37% and the S&P 500's loss of 3.76% in that time.
+Prior to today's trading, shares of the home-improvement retailer had gained 3.61% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 6.05% and the S&P 500's gain of 5.64% in that time.

-Investors will be hoping for strength from HD as it approaches its next earnings release.
-The company is expected to report EPS of $2.96, up 17% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $31.32 billion, up 15.05% from the year-ago period.
+Home Depot will be looking to display strength as it nears its next earnings release, which is expected to be February 21, 2023.
+On that day, Home Depot is projected to report earnings of $3.28 per share, which would represent year-over-year growth of 2.18%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $35.97 billion, up 0.71% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for HD.
+It is also important to note the recent changes to analyst estimates for Home Depot.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.41% higher.
-HD is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.07% lower.
+Home Depot is holding a Zacks Rank of #4 (Sell) right now.

 The Building Products - Retail industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 18, which puts it in the top 8% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 The Home Depot, Inc. (HD) : Free Stock Analysis Report

 To read this article on Zacks.com click here.